Jim-JMCD/TestFilesCreate/README.md

     Do you want to proceed? (y/n)

 ## Comaparitive testing of data compression and deduplication
-TestFileCreate can be used as a standardised method for comparing data storage reduction techniques.
+TestFileCreate can be used as a standardised benchmark for comparing data storage reduction techniques.

 In these examples the __Data Complexity__ is set by the __-P option__.
 A data complexity of 10 = -P 10 and a data complexity of 12 = -P 12